DivineOmega/dotenv-loader/README.md

 # dotenv-loader
-Automatically loads a `.env` file into environmental variables
+Automatically load in a `.env` file from the root of your project into environment variables